Many thanks to our customers for suggesting Raygun’s latest feature: a Pulse Real User Monitoring session inside Raygun Crash Reporting.

-If you use Raygun Crash Reporting, you will know that it provides the deep diagnostic details (like the stack trace) that you need to find an error to fix it.
+If you use Raygun Crash Reporting, you will know that it provides the deep diagnostic details (like the stacktrace) that you need to find an error in order to fix it.
 However, you may find yourself in a situation where the data is in an unexpected state and is a little tougher to diagnose.
 Your code may have passed every unit test, yet end users are still experiencing the error.

-These edge cases are usually caused by an unforeseen sequence of events, for example, the way the end user is traveling through your app combined with the browser they are using.
-This, in turn, makes it difficult to replicate the environment in which an error occurred making the debugging process a lot longer.
+These edge cases are usually caused by an unforeseen sequence of events, for example the way the end user is travelling through your app combined with the browser they are using.
+This in turn makes it difficult to replicate the environment in which an error occurred making the debugging process a lot longer.

 Where you can find the data you need:

 Below this information you will also see a deeper dive into the user experience data, showing session length and page health score.
-As you can see in this example, this end user is affected by one error:
+As you can see in this example, this end user has been affected by one error:

 Using the timeline feature shown below, you can see a detailed breakdown of how the end user arrived at the error.
 This is a compressed view centered around the exception that has occurred.

-To expose the full stack trace, click the ‘View Session in Real User Monitoring’ button above the session trace:
+To expose the full stack trace, simply click the ‘View Session in Pulse’ button above the session trace:

 For finding edge cases, the timeline feature is particularly important.
-In a usual QA process, discovering how an end user arrived at an error is difficult, as not everyone accurately remembers which actions they took before encountering an error.
-The timeline feature gives an accurate representation of the actual path an end user took so you can replicate the error with confidence and fix it much faster.
+In a usual QA process, discovering how an end user arrived at an error is difficult, as not everyone accurately remembers which actions they took prior to the encountering an error.
+The timeline feature gives an accurate representation of the true path an end user took so you can replicate the error with confidence and fix it much faster.

-Do you have any questions about the new Real User Monitoring session inside Raygun Crash Reporting?
-Get in touch with a team member here, and we will be happy to help.
+Do you have any questions about the new ‘Session’ tab inside Raygun Crash Reporting?
+Get in touch with a team member here and we will be happy to help.